Microdigital Eletronica

 Microdigital Eletrônica Ltda. was a Brazilian computer company in the 1980s, based in São Paulo.

 History

-Established in 1981 by the brothers George and Tomas Kovari (whose initials were the TK of the domestic computers line made by the company), its first product was the TK80, a clone of the British microcomputer Sinclair ZX80.
+Established in 1981 by the brothers Jorge and Tomas Kovari (whose initials were the TK of the domestic computers line made by the company), its first product was the TK80, a clone of the British microcomputer Sinclair ZX80.

 The company reached its height around 1985, with the launching of the TK90X (clone of the ZX Spectrum) and the TK 2000/II, a personal computer partially compatible (at Applesoft BASIC level) with the Apple II+.
 At this time, it had approximately 400 employees in three plants (two in São Paulo and one in the Zona Franca de Manaus) and more than 700 peddlers spread for all Brazil.

 Although the logo of the company is identical to the earlier Microdigital Ltd of the United Kingdom the company is not related.

 Line of products

 A not extensive list of Microdigital's products: